akka/akka/akka-docs/src/main/paradox/remoting-artery.md

 }
 ```

-As you can see in the example above there are four things you need to add to get started:
+As you can see in the example above there are three things you need to add to get started:

- * Change provider from `local` to `remote`.
-Note: we recommend using @ref:[Akka Cluster](cluster-usage.md) over using remoting directly.
  * Enable Artery to use it as the remoting implementation
  * Add host name - the machine you want to run the actor system on; this host
 name is exactly what is passed to remote systems in order to identify this